schnippy/terminus-carbon-plugin/README.md

 These commands require no configuration

 ## Usage
+* `terminus carbon:regions`: Print region info about the Pantheon regions in Google Cloud.
 * `terminus carbon:info`: Displays carbon information about a site.
+* `terminus carbon:env`: Displays carbon information in addition to a summary of container services for an environment.
 * `terminus carbon:org`: Displays the list of sites associated with an organization with carbon data.
-* `terminus carbon:regions`: Print region info about the Pantheon regions in Google Cloud.

 ## Installation